What is the Banter-Bassador program?

 Encourage curiosity and creative advocacy in club members by engaging them in curriculum design and idea generation for on-campus events aiming to open up the discussion about body image.

-Body Banter clubs are expected to meet once a week, or every two weeks.
-Club members will both contribute to and draw from the collaborative curriculum, a pool of discussion topics created by Body Banter clubs from different school communities.
+Once these modules are complete, club members will begin to create their own curriculums, contributing to the pool of topics in the collaborative curriculum, a pool of discussion topics created by Body Banter clubs from different school communities.

 Check out our collaborative curriculums here: